 The course itself is only 90-minutes long.
 This makes it perfect for those wanting to start from the very beginning.
 It has a built-in assessment, too.
 It is something people can consider before moving onto anything more particular or comprehensive.

 The Virginia Center for Diabetes Prevention & Education (VCDPE) offers something more specific, too.
-Prospective learners with an interest in diabetes self-management can learn there for free.
+Prospective learners with interest in diabetes self-management can learn there for free.

-It is aimed at areas of Virginia at a higher-than-average risk of diabetes.
+It is aimed at areas of Virginia at higher-than-average risk of diabetes.
 Spread over four classes, it covers basics, nutrition, and self-management skills.
 It provides helpful information on healthy eating.

 It allows diabetes patients to learn more themselves.
 Praised for having knowledgeable educators, it’s well-organised and interactive.